mjordan/islandora_workbench_docs/docs/generating_csv_files.md

 In `export_csv` and `get_data_from_view` tasks, you can optionally export media files.
 To do this, add the following settings to your configuration file:

 * `export_file_directory`: Required.
 This is the path to the directory where Workbench will save the exported files.
 * `export_file_media_use_term_id`: Optional.
 This setting tells Workbench which Islandora Media Use term to use to identify the file to export.
-Defaults to `https://pcdm.org/use#OriginalFile` (for Original File).
+Defaults to `http://pcdm.org/use#OriginalFile` (for Original File).
 Can be either a term ID or a term URI.

-Note that currently only a single file per node can be exported.
+Note that currently only a single file per node can be exported, and that files need to be accessible to the anonymous Drupal user to be exported.